ibemedominic/consentmanagement/README.md

 ## 🧠 Purpose

 This project meets the requirements of a Consent Management API as described in the requirements of Didomi.
-The Project was implemented using Node JS, Typescript using Node js Express The Application runs on mysql server and requires a database to be created before use
+The Project was implemented using Node JS, Typescript and Node js Express The Application runs on mysql server and requires a database to be created before use

 To Create a database from the mysql terminal